ifm/ifm3d/README.md

 #### Linux for Tegra

+:warning: The provided apt repositories are experimental and shall be used with caution, the version uploaded to the apt repository might change and thus may break your use-case.
+If you rely on a specific version of the software we do recommend to run your own apt repository or build from source.

 Linux for Tegra is an NVIDIA Linux distribution for the Jetson family of GPU SoC systems.
 NVIDIA distributes a software package called JetPack with various utilities and libraries optimized for the target hardware.
-There are a few pakages which override the core Ubuntu packages (`OpenCV` as the primary example).
+There are a few packages which override the core Ubuntu packages (`OpenCV` as the primary example).
 We provide alternate apt repositories for `ifm3d` built on top of the JetPack libraries rather than the Ubuntu libraries.